-Buyer’s View: Already educated with home buying.
+Buyer’s View: Already educated at home buying.
 Many buyers, whether because they have a family in real estate or read articles online, think they know everything there is to know about pricing out your house.
 Because of that they might suggest that a home really isn’t worth what it’s being sold for, and neglect any facts the agent gives.
 They already know what they need to know, so why would they listen to someone else?

 Agent’s View: Annoyed.
-Real estate agents go through a lot of training and real life experience to do the work that they do.
+Real estate agents go through a lot of training and real-life experience to do the work that they do.
 This is why it can be so annoying to have a buyer come in who thinks they know it all.
 Any good agent will take the time to explain to them how market value works, and hope that the information they give will get through to the buyer.

 Compromise: Agents can use fact sheets and data from reputable resources to back up the information they give a buyer.